upsilonproject/upsilon.github.io/upsilon-on-openshift.md

 ---
-title: Upsilon All in one on a OpenShift 3 environment
+title: Upsilon on a OpenShift 3 environment
 ---

 Upsilon can be deployed quite easily on top of OpenShift 3 - all it's services